Delivery Assurance

 These actions will often involve doing some work, whether organizing an event or developing a piece of technology.
 Once work and work packages have been agreed upon and committees have recommended work to a suitable supplier, delivery assurance is needed.
 These specialists at Intersect have the knowledge, skills, and experience to manage contracts and projects from award to successful conclusion.

-Delivery assurance exists to provide assurance that projects will be delivered.
-By adhering to documented, transparent processes that reflect industry best practices, delivery assurance works to earn and maintain the trust of all stakeholders at minimal cost.
+By adhering to documented, transparent processes that reflect industry best practices, delivery assurance works to earn and maintain the trust of all stakeholders.

-The delivery assurance function at Intersect provides committees with processes and expertise in project management, who sit within a broader operational services team who can provide support in commercial, legal, and financial matters.
-Providing these services to all committees in a common way allows for economies of scale.
-It’s a service that allows committees to focus on their primary purposes, making steering recommendations on behalf of the membership, without needing to spend time undertaking these delivery tasks, which can be heavily administrative.
+The delivery assurance function provides Intersect committees and any budget proposer who has selected Intersect to be their administrator with processes and expertise in project management, who sit within a broader operational services team Intersect will be able to provide the following services; Contract management, Delivery assurance and Communications, Fund management, Fiat conversion, Legal, KYC / KYB, Dispute resolution, Technical and Financial auditing.
+It’s a service that allows committees to focus on their primary purposes, making recommendations on behalf of the membership, without needing to spend time undertaking these delivery tasks, which can be heavily administrative.

 In 2024, delivery assurance was pivotal in the novation and delivery management of 14 core continuity contracts.
-The full list of projects is publicly available on the Intersect knowledge base.
+The full list of projects is publicly available on the .

 Initially established to manage contracts with the remit of 'core continuity' technical work, this function has grown alongside the organization, adapting to serve our community's needs better.